Flexible Instructional Day (FID) Information for Parents

 How will students complete work for their specials on a FID?

-There will be a sheet in each FID folder with information for each of the student’s specials (art, music, wellness, STEAM, and library).
+A sheet in each FID folder will contain information for each student’s specials (art, music, wellness, STEAM, and library).
 Students will complete the work that is designated for that FID.

 How will students be informed of the FID procedures?